 SOC 321 Food, Culture, and Society

-This course introduces and explores the sociological perspective through the study of food.
-While eating is a biological necessity and often a social activity, the meanings of food are embedded in larger socio-cultural contexts.
+This course applies a social science perspective to the study of food.
+While eating is a biological necessity and often a social activity, the meanings of food are embedded in larger sociocultural contexts.
 Food is connected to individual and cultural identities, structures of power and inequality, and activism and social justice.
 Students will examine the social forces and social relations surrounding food, and the links between food and bodies.
-Lecture, discussion, multimedia materials, and a variety of readings are used to study the complex connections between food, culture, and society.
+Multimedia materials and a variety of readings are used to study the complex connections between food, culture, and society.

 Prerequisites